-ECOSYSTEMS IN ACTION 4TH GRADE

-What happens when the top predator leaves an ecosystem?
-In this lab, students identify the physical characteristics and ecological roles of 5 organisms: red wolves, post oak trees, turkey vultures, white-tailed deer and earthworms.
+NEW!
+ECOSYSTEMS IN ACTION 3RD GRADE What happens when the top predator leaves an ecosystem?
+In this lab, students identify the physical characteristics and ecological roles of 5 organisms: red wolves, post oak trees, turkey vultures, white-tailed deer, and earthworms.
 Then, they create a food web to show how energy flows through this ecosystem.
 Finally, students play a game to explore how the local extinction of the red wolf in the eastern half of Texas impacts the entire food web.

-CLASSROOM LABS & OUTREACH PROGRAMS

-SORTING OUT MIXTURES 5TH GRADE

-What is a mixture?
-In this lab, students will first identify the differences between heterogeneous mixtures and solutions.
-They will then work in groups to create mixtures from a collection of beads and make observations of the physical properties of the mixture as compared to the physical properties of the ingredients.
-Finally students will explore soil as a mixture and investigate the ingredients that make up soil.
+LIFE CYCLES 3RD GRADE Let us bring our live organisms to you!
+In this lesson students will make observations of four different arthropods at various stages in their life cycles and identify similarities and differences in how these organisms change over time.